FAQ

 Q - Do you have a wholesale program?

 A - We offer wholesale accounts for food-based retailers and distributors.
 Modest minimum order quantities (MOQs) apply to qualify for free shipping.
-Wholesale orders are placed and paid online via private portals and personalized menus - fulfillment is normally next business day.
+Wholesale orders are placed and paid online via private portals and personalized menus - fulfillment is normally the next business day.
 Email us at fulfillment@birminghamchocolate.com to apply for a wholesale account.

 Q - Why is lecithin an ingredient in Macalat?